 As a result of the purchase price allocations from prior acquisitions and the Corporation's decentralized structure, goodwill is included in multiple reporting units.
 Due to certain factors such as the highly competitive environment, cyclical nature of the business in some of the reporting units, general economic and market conditions as well as planned business or operational strategies, among others, the profitability of the Corporation's individual reporting units may periodically suffer from downturns in these factors.
-These factors may have a relatively more pronounced impact on the individual reporting units as compared to the Corporation's reporting units, the Corporation's reporting units, the Corporation's reporting units, and the related goodwill would need to be written down to an amount considered recoverable.
+These factors may have a relatively more pronounced impact on the individual reporting units as compared to the Corporation as a whole and might adversely affect the fair value of the reporting units.
+If material adverse conditions occur that impact the Corporation's reporting units, the Corporation's reporting units, and the related goodwill would need to be written down to an amount considered recoverable.